-Currently, estimated water savings as a result of the combustion turbines at Lost Pines 1, Ferguson and Winchester generation is 4,917 acre-feet per year.
+Currently, estimated water savings as a result of the combustion turbines at Lost Pines 1, Ferguson and Winchester generation is 3,896 acre-feet per year.
 This equates to an LCRA system-wide consumed water savings of 23%., Table 5-2 summarizes this water usage.
 Table 5-3 summarizes water reuse at LCRA power plants.
-The direct reuse total of 696 acrefeet per year and the conservation total of 3 acre-feet per year (see Appendix C Section 3) are incorporated into LCRA's water conservation goals listed in Section 2.3.
+The direct reuse total of 520 acrefeet per year and the conservation total of 3 acre-feet per year (see Appendix C Section 3) are incorporated into LCRA's water conservation goals listed in Section 2.3.

 Energy and water efficiency programs save water at the point of use and reduce the energy needed to pump, treat, and distribute water and wastewater.
-This reduction in energy use can equal an estimated two to four kilowatt-hour per 1,000 end-use gallons of water saved.
+This reduction in energy use can equal an estimated 2 to 4 kilowatt-hours per 1,000 end-use gallons of water saved.